 Create and Maintain a Google “My Business” Profile

 To apply the best practices of local SEO, ensure your Google “My Business” profile is filled out with accurate information about your business.
 This is not the time to scrimp on information!
-Be sure to add the correct location, choose the right business categories, and add eye-catching images that show off what you do best.
+Be sure to add the correct location, choose the right business categories, and add eye-catching images that show off what your business does best.

 With all that we’ve said about making sure you’re catering to the search results in Google, you could be forgiven for thinking that’s all there is to dominating the local search results.
 But no!
 There’s more work to be done to improve your online presence by completing a robust presence on your social media platforms.